 Tolerance is one area that gets the prosecution nervous.
 Many times tolerance alone can leave a jury with reasonable doubt.
 The prosecution does not like uncertainty in their case because that leaves people questioning their case.
 The prosecution has to prove the case against you beyond a reasonable doubt.
 This is the highest standard in our criminal justice system.
 If there is anything that can put holes in their case in chief then a jury will have to find you not guilty.
 Nobody can test for tolerance and there is no way for anyone to know your levels of tolerance unless someone is with you every single day of your life and can testify to that.

 Many times experts will resort to using words like possibly impaired or high certainty of impairment because there is no way for them to be 100% certain of impairment because they do not know your tolerance levels.
 Each person is different in the amount of a controlled substance would cause impairment.
 Somebody who smokes marijuana every single day would have a different level of impairment than someone who occasionally smokes.
 This concept is very important to understand for the purposes of whether or not a jury could find you guilty of driving a motor vehicle while impaired.

 How to beat a drug DUI case in San Diego?

-The best approach is getting your attorney to conduct his own forensic toxicology analysis from the blood vial that was extracted by the phlebotomist.
+The best approach is getting your criminal lawyer to conduct his own forensic toxicology analysis from the blood vial that was extracted by the phlebotomist.
 Filing a blood split motion with the court to have the blood be re-tested by your own independent forensic toxicologist and not one that works for the prosecution.
 At Monder Law Group, we have our own forensic toxicologist on staff to conduct these re-tests.